 Low budget branding

-We have talked about this time and again: branding is very important for SEO.
-Branding means stuff like your logo and tagline.
-Do they represent your company without further explanation?
+We have mentioned this over and over: branding is very important for SEO.
+Branding deals with things like your logo and your tagline.
+How do they represent your company without further context?
 What do your logo and tagline reveal about your values and your field of expertise?
 It’s all about recognition.

 Read more: ‘Low budget branding tips for small businesses’ »

-Here’s a tip for branding: share your expertise!
+A tip for branding: share your expertise!
 You can do that in blog posts and on social media.
-We’ll talk more about this later on.
+We’ll talk about this some more, further down this guide.

 Start writing great content

 Your small business SEO will get a significant boost from the right content.
-Too many small business owners just put their products and contact details on their website and leave it at that.
+Many small business owners put products and contact details on their website and that’s basically it.
 But there is so much more to tell and share!

-When writing your content, be realistic about the chances of getting that content to rank in search.
-If you are in a highly competitive market, content works very well as a marketing tool and as input for social media, but it probably won’t get you that number one spot in Google, and that’s OK.
+When writing your content, be realistic about the chances of that content to rank.
+If you are in a highly competitive market, content works very well as a marketing tool and/or as input for social media.
+But it will probably not get you that number one spot in Google, and that’s fine.
 Manage your expectations.

 Keep reading: ‘Improve your small business SEO today’ »

-While you can actually sell your products on social media platforms, in most cases we recommend using social media for brand awareness or to lead potential customers to your website for a sale.
-Using social media as a small business is all about promoting your brand, your company, and your products to establish your image and to get the right traffic to your company website.
-When used in this way, social media can really help small business SEO.
+Did you know you can actually sell your products on social media itself?
+While that’s very cool, in most cases social media are used for brand awareness or to lead potential customers to a sale.
+Using social media as a small business is all about promoting your brand, your company, and your products to establish a certain image and to get the right traffic to your company website.
+Social media, used in the right way, can contribute to small business SEO.

-I like to compare social media to a market where all the stall owners know each other and customers browse the products.
-At some point, someone will tell other visitors where to go to for a product: “The cheese over there is delicious”, “you should really check out the fruit over there”, that kind of thing.
+I tend to compare social media to a marketplace where all the stand owners know each other and customers browse among the products.
+At some point, someone will tell other visitors where to go to for a product: “The cheese over there is delicious”, “you should really check the fruit over there”.
+This is what real life social media are like.
 So make sure people start talking about you.
 And start talking about yourself online, to make others start talking to you on social platforms.
 Lastly, actively engage in social media conversations, to let people know you are listening.

 Use Social Media to increase your sales